-Main reasons why trucks are idling
+Main reasons why trucks idle

-- Gridlocked traffic or toll booths
+- When vehicles encounter traffic or toll booths.

 All idling time is costly to a business.
 Fuel and oil waste increases running costs.
 Excess run-time increases vehicle maintenance frequency.
 Idling also has a social and environmental cost, polluting the atmosphere with carbon emissions and creating excessive noise.